About

 League Training

-We provide opportunities to build your skills through training to become a Voter Registrar, a Candidates Forum Moderator, or a Membership Leadership mentor.
+We provide opportunities to build your skills through training to become a Voter Registrar, a Candidates Forum Moderator, an Observer, or a Membership Leadership mentor.

 History